-The image below (2.4" model depicted) shows a mock Application PCB on the back of the gen4 display (Blue area).
-It features a cut-out in the PCB so access to the micro-SD socket on the gen4's display board is possible, however, this may or may not be required depending on the application and if the micro-SD socket is used or requiring access once the Application PCB is applied.
+The image below shows a mock Application PCB on the back of the gen4 display (Blue area).
+It features a cut-out in the PCB so access to the micro-SD socket on the gen4's display board is possible, however, this may or may not be required depending on the application and if the micro-SD socket is utilised or requiring access once the Application PCB is applied.